ssanj/Scoggle/README.md

         "Specification.scala"
     ],
     "log" : false,
-    "display_errors_in" : "dialog"
+    "display_errors_in" : "dialog",
+    "default_test_suffix": "Spec.scala"
 }
 ```

-__production_src__ list the production source directories to search through when switching to a production file.
+- __production_src__ list the production source directories to search through when switching to a production file.
-__test_srcs__ list the test source directories to search through when switching to  test file.
+- __test_srcs__ list the test source directories to search through when switching to  test file.
-__test_suffixes__ list the suffixes to search for when switching to a test file.
+- __test_suffixes__ list the suffixes to search for when switching to a test file.
-__log__ specifies whether to turn on debug logging. __display_errors_in__ specifies where to display error messages.
+- __log__ specifies whether to turn on debug logging.
+- __display_errors_in__ specifies where to display error messages.
 By default these are shown in a modal dialog ("dialog") but this can get annoying.
 To overcome this we have another two options: "status_bar" and "dont_display".
+- __default_test_suffix__ specifies the default test file name suffix to use when creating a test file.

 The plugin settings file can be overridden on a per-project basis.
 The configuration is as above but it has a namespace of "Scoggle" associated with it.